 It is important to note that, regardless of the strategy your business uses to compete, actions which reduce costs and improve efficiency are likely to always be valuable!

-1. If your organization seeks competitive advantage through cost leadership then responses which reduce your operating costs, increase operational efficiency and allow the production of products or services more cheaply will fit this strategy.
+1. If your organisation seeks competitive advantage through cost leadership then responses which reduce your operating costs, increase operational efficiency and allow the production of products or services more cheaply will fit this strategy.

-2. If your organization seeks competitive advantage through differentiation then responses which allow your product or service to be viewed as embodying quality, ethical values, enhanced brand or other wider values will fit this strategy.
+2. If your organisation seeks competitive advantage through differentiation then responses which allow your product or service to be viewed as embodying quality, ethical values, enhanced brand or other wider values will fit this strategy.